thayer6/sia-wesley-docker/README.md

 4. When you're done run the following command to stop the container: docker stop wesley

-How to get up and running during development using VS Code: TBD
+How to get up and running during development using VS Code:
+1. Navigate to the directory where you'd like to work locally on Wesley In the terminal this can be done using the cd command to traverse your local directories (i.e. cd /foldername/).
+You can also create a new directory using the mkdir command (i.e. mkdir welseyfolder).
+2. Clone the Wesley repository of interest and enter the directory

+    git clone Wesley-repo-URL

+3. Open VS Code
+    Download the "Remote Containers" extension
+4. Click on the arrows in the bottom left hand corner and select "Open folder in remote container" Navigate to the folder you cloned the Wesley repository into and click open
+5. The container will now build off of the .devcontainer folder and you can develop/run all your code within the container